hubmapconsortium/hubmap-template/README.md

 Generic language-agnostic repo template with suggestions on best-practices:
 As HuBMAP matures we will benefit from using standard software-engineering practices.
-Because HuBMAP development is split across multiple repos, from multiple institutions, with a much of the work being done by grad students who will only be around for a short time, establishing shared practices and structures is essential if the code base is to be maintained and developed over time.
+Because HuBMAP development is split across multiple repos, from multiple institutions, with some of the work being done by trainees who might only be around for a short time, establishing shared practices and structures is particularly critical to maintain a high quality code base over time.

 Once you've made a copy of this template, make a feature branch, and work through the TODOs.
 If there's something you don't want to handle on the first pass, consider filing an issue for it.